dapr/docs/howto/create-grpc-app/README.md

 	}, nil
 }

-// This method gets invoked every time a new event is fired from a registerd binding.
+// This method gets invoked every time a new event is fired from a registered binding.
 The message carries the binding name, a payload and optional metadata func (s *server) OnBindingEvent(ctx context.Context, in *pb.BindingEventEnvelope) (*pb.BindingResponseEnvelope, error) {
 	fmt.Println("Invoked from binding")
 	return &pb.BindingResponseEnvelope{}, nil